Functional Programming Principles in Scala | Coursera

 mergesort(fruits)((x: String, y: String) => x.compareTo(y) < 0)

-Instead of writing our own, we could instead use scala.math.Ordering[T].
-This allows us to use the implicit keyword, which makes the compiler automatically find an implicit ordering definition which:
+keyword, which makes the compiler automatically find an implicit ordering definition which:

-• is marked implicit
+- is marked

-• has a type compatible with T
+- has a type compatible with

 import math.Ordering